RedisGrafana/RedisGrafana/docs/redis-datasource/redis/GET.md

 # GET

-Returns the value of key.
+This command returns the value of key.

 !!! info "Redis Core"